 The Kansas Turnpike Authority Environmental Sensor Stations currently communicate with Kansas Turnpike Authority Center to send environmental conditions data to the Kansas Turnpike Authority Center.
 In the near-term there is a need for the Kansas Turnpike Authority Center to send roadway information system data to the Turnpike Authority Environmental Sensor Stations.
 In the near-term there is also a need for the Kansas Turnpike Authority Center to receive vehicle probe data from the Turnpike Authority Environmental Sensor Stations.
-The Kansas Turnpike Authority Environmental Sensor Stations.
-The Kansas Turnpike Authority Environmental Sensor Stations currently communicate with the Kansas Turnpike Authority Center using a dedicated network to send environmental conditions data to the Kansas Turnpike Authority Center.
+The Kansas Turnpike Authority Center using a dedicated network to send environmental conditions data to the Kansas Turnpike Authority Center.
 It is likely that the same communication infrastructure will be used to transport the new data introduced by the near term information flows that will be added.